Do you love matchmaking? Are you well-connected, with excellent communication skills? If so, you might make an excellent healthcare recruiter!

 My only concern with Relode is that it’s a bit disorganized.
 I often submit candidates for consideration, only to receive an auto-email that the position is closed.
 Then, I’ll get another email shortly thereafter thanking me for my submission and asking me to submit . more people for the role.
 It’s confusing, but I let Relode off the hook because it’s a startup, and I can relate to the chaos that’s often involved with starting a business 🙂 🙂

-If you decide to join Relode, please consider using my affiliate link when you create your profile.
+If you decide to join Relode, please consider using my affiliate link when you create your profile, as this will help support The Non-Clinical PT.
+Thank you!

 3. Adapt your resume for recruiting jobs